Last updated on June 23rd, 2024 at 11:13 pm

 Positional Power vs Personal Power

-The power of position and personal power are two distinct types of power that you can possess even though they mimic each other.
+The power of position and personal power are two different types of power that you can possess even though they mimic each other.

 Let’s examine the two and how they differ: